Healthdirect Free Australian health advice you can count on.

 Good hygiene

 Wash your hands before you eat or prepare food.
-Wash or peel fruit and vegetables.
 Never eat or drink unpasteurised dairy products.

 Be extra careful if you have a weakened immune system.
-Wear disposable gloves if you can’t avoid touching something that could be contaminated.
+Wear disposable gloves if you need to touch something that could be contaminated.

 Swimming